North Channel Naval Duel: Background

-Even before the official entry of other nations, the American War of Independence was by no means confined to American soil; naval operations, by both the Continental Navy and privateers, ranged across the Atlantic.
+Even before the official entry of other nations, the American War of Independence was by no means confined to American soil; naval operations by both the Continental Navy and privateers ranged across the Atlantic.
 In 1777, American captains such as Lambert Wickes, Gustavus Conyngham, and William Day had been making raids into British waters and capturing merchant ships, which they took into French ports, even though France was officially neutral.
 Captain Day had even been accorded a gun salute by the French admiral at Brest.

-Encouraged by such successes, and even more so by the American victory at the Battle of Saratoga that autumn, France signed two treaties with America in February 1778, but stopped just short of declaring war on Britain.
+Encouraged by such successes, and even more so by the American victory at the Battle of Saratoga that autumn, France signed two treaties with America in February 1778 but stopped just short of declaring war on Britain.
 The risk of a French attack forced the Royal Navy to concentrate its forces in the English Channel (La Manche), leaving other areas vulnerable.

-Wickes and Day had shown that, despite the narrowness of St. George's Channel and the North Channel, it was possible for single ships or very small squadrons to get into the Irish Sea, and create havoc among the many vessels which traded between Great Britain and Ireland.
+Wickes and Day had shown that despite the narrowness of St. George's Channel and the North Channel, it was possible for single ships or very small squadrons to get into the Irish Sea and create havoc among the many vessels which traded between Great Britain and Ireland.
 John Paul Jones, on his first return to British waters as an enemy combatant, had a more ambitious plan: to take revenge for the targeting of American ports and ships by British forces by doing the same to British ports and ships.

 With a single small Continental Navy sloop of war, the Ranger, Jones sailed from Brest on 10 April 1778, and headed for the coasts of the Solway Firth, where he had first learned to sail.
-Following an unsuccessful attempt to raid the port of Whitehaven in Cumberland, on the night of 17–18 April, he harassed shipping in the North Channel; then on the night of 20–21 April Ranger entered Belfast Lough in northern Ireland, with the intention of seizing a Royal Navy ship moored off Carrickfergus, HMS Drake.
-Unsuccessful, he returned to Whitehaven, and achieved another objective, landing a large party at the harbour on the night of 22–23 April, and setting fire to a merchant ship.
+Following an unsuccessful attempt to raid the port of Whitehaven in Cumberland, on the night of 17–18 April, he harassed shipping in the North Channel; then on the night of 20–21 April Ranger entered Belfast Lough with the intention of seizing a Royal Navy ship moored off Carrickfergus, HMS Drake.
+Unsuccessful, he returned to Whitehaven and achieved another objective, landing a large party at the harbour on the night of 22–23 April, and setting fire to a merchant ship.
 This raid was followed within hours by another, at the Scottish seashore mansion of the Earl of Selkirk, near Kirkcudbright.
 Even as the news of those deeds was racing to alert Britain's defences, Ranger was on the way back to Carrickfergus.